Dick Marks: National coaching director 1974-1995

-Later career, awards and activism
+Other administration roles

+Marks was also an inaugural member of rugby's International Technical Committee and assisted in the drafting of the Game’s Charter.

+He served as a Vice-President and Board Member of the Queensland Rugby Union.
+He served as the organisation's delegate to the Australian Rugby Union until 2004 and is now Life Member.
+In 2024, he was honoured with a Member of the Order of Australia award for significant service to rugby as a player, coach, and administrator.

+Later career

 Marks has made a name as a public speaker and master of ceremonies, "arguably the finest sports MC in the land" according to Meares and Howell.
-In 2014, he was awarded the prestigious Joe French Award for outstanding service to rugby over a long period of time.

 He remains influential in rugby circles, and in 2019 endorsed the #LetsFixAustralianRugby campaign to reform administration of the game in Australia, telling the Sydney Morning Herald: "We had a great system which won us two Rugby World Cups and produced Alan Jones, Bob Dwyer and Rod Macqueen.
 The emasculation of the system and the shutting down of the National Coaching Committee was the beginning of the end."

+Awards and recognition

+In 2014, Marks was awarded the prestigious Joe French Award for outstanding service to rugby over a long period of time.

-In November 2020, Marks was inducted into the Queensland Sport Hall of Fame.
+He was inducted into the Queensland Sport Hall of Fame in 2020.

+In 2024, Marks became a Member of the Order of Australia in the King's Birthday Honours List for his "significant service to rugby as a player, coach, and administrator".